au-research/raido/doc/code/standard.md

 endings, because reasons.
 Seriously, you can't win.
 All you can do is have a sensible default so both developers and users can predict what your system will probably do, most of the time.

+## Always explain deprecations

+When marking an API endpoint or data structure deprecated - always provide some explanation of what the intended upgrade path is (i.e. what they should do instead).
+Don't just mark stuff deprecated.

+This goes double for when you're intentionally sunsetting actual functionality, not just the API.
+Don't make customers figure that out on their own.